thutuephan/TheCloudResumeChallenge/cloudstepbystep/application-security/DNS.md

 - Request a certificate for the newly registered domain name
 - Wait for this request to be done and then attach it to the cloudfront

+## Next steps to take

+1. attach the cert to  cloudfront distribution
+2. let route 53 create a hosted zone for us
+3. create record set to point to cloudfront dis.
+4. create record hosted zone for
+5. point the custom domain name to cloudfront distribution